zeeman-effect/maiar-ai/website/docs/contributing-guide.md

 > **_NOTE_**
 >
 > The `maiar-starter` project serves as a reference implementation demonstrating how to develop against the core Maiar packages.
 You can apply this same development setup to any project that depends on Maiar packages - simply mirror the dev script configuration and `.build-complete` marker file handling shown in the starter project's package.json.
 The key focus of this repository is the core packages in `packages/*`, with `maiar-starter` serving as an example consumer.

+## MAIAR Bounty Program

+The MAIAR Bounty Program is a program that allows you to earn rewards by contributing to the MAIAR project.

+To participate, please refer to the [Bounty Program Docs](./bounty-program.md).